ibm-cloud-docs/cephaas/block_storage_volume_sds_create.md

     <br>
     **Note:** Volume names must be unique in the entire service instance.
 For example, if you create two volumes that are in the same service instance, and have the same name, a "volume name duplicate" error is triggered. </br>
 5. Enter **Storage size** for the volume in GBs.
 Volume sizes can be between 10 GB and 32 TBs.
 6. Click **Create**.
-The new volume is created and is the newly created volume details is shown with `Available` status.
+During the new volume creation, the volume is in `Pending` state.
+The status changes to Available or Failed based on the actual state of the volume.

 ## Creating SDSaaS block volumes from the CLI